OMAM_v5_Splash_NoBG.png

 We fight not because we believe we can destroy the Machines, but because surrender is not an option.
 For as long as one human stands, R.A.I.S.E will stand.

 Of Men and Machines is currently in closed beta with games hosted by Nyxell on Tabletop Simulator.
-The documents provided with this copy of The Commanders Guide refers to all information relative to Version 5 (v0500).
+The documents provided with this copy of The Commanders Guide refers to all information relative to Beta version 5 (v0500).

 Understanding Keywords